Peter John Olivi: Biography

 Born at Sérignan, Diocese of Béziers, 1247/48, at twelve he entered the Friars Minor at Béziers, studied at Montpellier, and later attended the University at Paris.
 He was present there in 1268, when Bonaventure gave his Collationes de septem donis Spiritus sancti, and was probably still there in 1273 for Bonaventure's Collationes in Hexaemeron.
 Returning to his native province, he taught in different places, and was probably in Narbonne around 1277–79.

 During the preparation of Nicholas III's Bull Exiit qui seminat, in the summer of 1279, Olivi accompanied his provincial minister to Italy, but was not himself part of the commission that worked on the Bull.
 He was asked to express briefly his opinion with regard to Franciscan poverty, but composed much longer questions on the evangelical perfection.
 Upon his return to Languedoc, he was accepted as lecturer in Philosophy at the University of Montpellier, but later turned to Scripture Studies.
 He produced a number of biblical commentaries: Genesis, Isaiah, Job, Matthew, John, Romans, and Revelation, among others.
 One opponent (described as "brother Ar.", to be identified with Arnaud Gaillard, then a formed bachelor back from Paris) voiced his opposition to Olivi's views on the Franciscan vow of poverty, which prompted him to write a Treatise on poor use (De usu paupere).
 The controversy between the two young theologians raged on many different issues, which attracted the attention of the General Chapter of Strasbourg in 1282.
-Although we know only of Olivi's fate, both were probably suspended from teaching.
+Only Olivi's fate is recorded, but both were probably suspended from teaching.
 His doctrine was examined by seven Franciscan theologians at Paris, who first drew up a list of errors (Littera septem sigillorum) and then substantiated it by a roll (rotulus) of citations from Olivi's writings.

 Olivi defended himself in several responses (1283–85), and finally the General Chapter of Montpellier (1287) decided in his favor.
 The new general superior, Matthew of Aquasparta, sent him as lector in theology to the convent of Santa Croce in Florence.
 Next, Matthew's successor, Raymond Gaufredi, sent Olivi back to Montpellier as lector in theology.
 At the General Chapter of Paris in 1292, Olivi again gave explanations, which were apparently satisfactory.
 He spent his last years in the convent of Narbonne lecturing and writing his masterwork on the Apocalypse of John, revising his commentary on the Sentences of Peter Lombard, corresponding, and acting as pastor to a community of "Spiritual" Franciscans and devout laypersons.
 He died surrounded by his friends, who familiarly called him "Saint Peter," after an earnest profession of his Catholic Faith (published by Wadding ad a.
 1297, n.
 33) on 14 March 1298.